What are Handwriting Issues in Childhood?

 - Spatial Reasoning: the ability to see how objects fit together may impact handwriting

-- Coordination: abilities like running, walking, catching a ball, kicking a ball may be impaired along with handwriting
+- Coordination: the ability to move fluidly like running, walking, catching a ball, kicking a ball may be an issue

-- Learning Problems: academic abilities in reading or writing may be impacted when handwriting is impaired
+- Learning Problems: the ability to do well in school in reading or writing may be impacted

-- Body Space Awareness: the ability to judge physical space and attend to nonverbal cues may also be impaired when handwriting is impaired
+- Body Space Awareness: the ability to judge physical space and attend to nonverbal cues may also be impaired when handwriting is an issue

 References on Handwriting Problems